Juniorpqp/docker-minecraft/README.md

 # docker-minecraft

-# The process are described based on Centos 9.
+# The process is described based on Centos 9.